Jaazmeyn/Jaazmeyn/README.md

 - 👋 Hi, I’m @Jaazmeyn
-- 👀 I’m interested in web frontend and fullstack development
+- 👀 I’m interested in web3 frontend & appdevelopment
-- 🌱 I’m currently learning React and Node.js
+- 🌱 I’m currently learning to interact with web3 smartcontracts.
-- 💞️ I’m looking to collaborate on nice Projects
+- 💞️ I’m looking to collaborate on nice Projects or a Job in this field.
 - 📫 How to reach me jasmin.blanda@gmail.com

 <!---